The Best 17 foods for people living with diabetes

 5-Nuts and Seeds

 Nuts and seeds are rich in healthy fats, fiber, and protein.
-Examples include almonds, walnuts, chia seeds, and flax seeds.
+Examples include almonds, walnuts, chia seeds, and flaxseeds.
 They are also relatively low on the glycemic index, making them a perfect snack or addition to a meal.

 6-Beans and Legumes

-Beans and other legumes, such as lentils, chickpeas, and black beans, are great sources of fiber, protein, and complex carbohydrates.
+Beans and other legumes, such as lentils, chickpeas, and black beans, are significant sources of fiber, protein, and complex carbohydrates.
 They are also low on the glycemic index, making them an excellent addition to a diabetes-friendly diet.

 7-Sweet Potatoes